Unleashing Growth: DIFC Emerges as Premier Global Hub for Family Businesses

 "Dubai stands as a pivotal hub for family wealth, offering unparalleled opportunities and resources for growth and preservation.
 In just one year, the DIFC Family Wealth Centre has played a crucial role in nurturing this ecosystem.
 Recognising Dubai's significance as a global centre for family wealth, the Centre's swift impact underscores its commitment to fostering prosperity and security for generations to come,” Minister Al Marri added.

-His Excellency Essa Kazim, Governor, DIFC, said: “Dubai and DIFC has rapidly positioned itself as the premier destination for family businesses worldwide.
+His Excellency Essa Kazim, Governor, DIFC, said: “Dubai and DIFC have rapidly positioned themselves as the premier destination for family businesses worldwide.
 The exponential growth and expertise witnessed within the Centre, underscores its pivotal role in shaping the landscape of family wealth.

 Today we mark another significant milestone, in the DIFC Family Wealth Centre’s first anniversary, as we also reflect on DIFC’s innovative 20-year journey that has led us here.
 We remain dedicated to providing best-in-class resources to our esteemed members, nurturing enduring legacies and empowering families for generations to come, as we together shape the future of finance”.